Spanish conquest of Honduras: Decline of Higueras-Honduras

 Gonzalo Guerrero died in Honduran soil after helping the indigenous people against the Spanish aggression.

 After Andrés de Cerezeda took most of the inhabitants of Trujillo into Higueras, the city entered a period of serious decline.
 Those inhabitants that remained were too old, too sick, or too dispirited to head west.
 Basic supplies such as food and clothing were scarce.
 The citizens believed that Cerezeda wished to abandon Trujillo, and appealed to the Audiencia of Santo Domingo, and to the Crown, for supplies and a Crown-appointed governor.

 In Higueras, Cerezeda became ill, and lacked the ability to provide strong leadership.
 He was unable to expand the conquered area, and the Spanish treated the indigenous population with customary harshness, resulting in population decline as the natives either succumbed to their ruthless treatment, or fled into the hills.
 The natives that remained were increasingly hostile, and refused to work for their encomendero overlords.
-This resistance crystallised around Sicumba; ever more indigenous warriors rallied to his cause, and areas that had been superficially conquered rose up in arms against the Spanish.
+This resistance crystallised around Cicumba; ever more indigenous warriors rallied to his cause, and areas that had been superficially conquered rose up in arms against the Spanish.

 Areas that had previously fallen to the Spanish were lost, and they were encircled in a small region centred on Buena Esperanza.
 The colonists were demoralised, fearing a massive Indian attack at any moment, and were desperately short of provisions since the encomienda towns refused to supply them.
 The colonists openly questioned Cerezeda's leadership, and new factions formed, with treasurer Diego García de Solís leading the opposition.
 Rumours of the riches of Peru lured Spaniards away from the faltering colony in Honduras-Higueras, and forty or fifty men deserted in search of better fortune elsewhere.
 Although precious metals had been discovered close to Buena Esperanza, it was impossible to mine them due to the hostility of the Indians.
 In spite of Cerezeda's opposition, García de Solís appealed directly to the governor of Guatemala, Pedro de Alvarado, who had recently returned from Ecuador.
 Such was the desperate situation that García de Solís travelled personally to Guatemala with ten soldiers, leaving Buena Esperanza in October 1535, and arriving in Santiago de Guatemala in late November.